lsst/dp0-2_lsst_io/tutorials-examples/api-topcat-beginner.rst

 	  TAP_1_dp02_dc02_catalogs.Object, is being
 	  loaded into TOPCAT.

-    The "Load New Table" window.
+    **Figure 5:** The "Load New Table" window.
 It will open automatically while the query is running and close when the query finishes.

 **2.3.**  Note that, once the query completes, there is a second table in the "Table List" panel of the main TOPCAT window.
 Now, like in Step 1.4 of Example 1, click on the “Display table cell data” icon.